Allison Engine Company: Allison's move to Florida

 Allison moved to Florida to invest in real estate after World War I, leaving Gillman in charge.
 Allison did not want the company to wither, so he asked Gillman to build a V-12 marine engine worthy of the Allison name.
 Gillman then proceeded to build an engine that relied on what was learned from building and modifying the venerable Liberty engine.

 Allison's company was sold to Captain Eddie Rickenbacker in 1927 for $700,000 after Allison moved to Florida.
 In 1929, shortly after the death of James Allison, the company was purchased by the Fisher brothers.
 The Fishers sold the company to General Motors, who owned it for most of its history.
-The Allison Engine Company was acquired in 1995 by Rolls-Royce plc, and became the Rolls-Royce Corporation subsidiary.
+The Allison Engine Company was acquired in 1995 by Rolls-Royce, and became the Rolls-Royce North America subsidiary.

 Hyper engine

 In the late 1920s the United States Army funded the development of a series of high-power engines, as part of its hyper engine series, which it intended to produce on Continental Motors' production lines.
 Allison's manager, Norman Gilman, decided to experiment with his own high-power cylinder design.
 Allison's engine became Manufacturer Serial No. 1, AAC S/N 25-521.
 It was the X-4520, a 24-cylinder air-cooled 4-bank “X” configured engine designed by the Army Air Corps and built by the Allison Engineering Company in 1925.
 The result was presented to the Army in 1928, which turned down the development proposal.